ws-garcia/VBA-CSV-interface/docs/api/methods/dumptosheet.md

 ## Behavior

 When the *WBookName* parameter is omitted the data is dumped into the Workbook that holds the CSV interface's *VBAProject*.
 Omitting the *SheetName* parameter adds a new Worksheet to the desired Workbook.
 Also, if the *RngName* parameter is omitted the data will dumped starting on the "A1" named cell in the desired Worksheet.

+>📝**Note**
+>{: .text-grey-lt-000 .bg-green-000 }
+>When the *DataSource* parameter is omitted the `DumpToSheet` method dumps all data stored in the current instance.
+If the user specified a data source, its data will be dumped.
+{: .text-grey-dk-300 .bg-grey-lt-000 }

 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)